GaneshSPatil/gocd-cli/README.md

 # GoCD CLI

-GoCD CLI provides a fluent interface to manage GoCD.
+a fluent CLI-based access to GoCD API for managing your CI.

 ## Installation